Pratical information for agents

-This page contains important information for your customers, when they want to travel to Greenland.
+This page contains important information for your customers, as they prepare for their trip to Greenland.

-We have split it up into things that are important to know before your trip and things that your customer should consider before going, this information can be found in “Before departure”.
+We have split it up into things that are important for your client to know before going, this information can be found in “Before departure”.

-The other category is “during the stay”, which is important information for the customer when they are in Greenland, this could be about currencies, information about guides and excursions and so on.
+The other category is “during the stay”, which is important information for the customer when they are in Greenland, for example currency, information about guides and excursions and so on.

 Important information for your customer